 Lester Young on tenor saxophone and Buck Clayton on trumpet created excitement on their solos for Count Basie, who championed Kansas City swing.
 Here’s Every Tub in 1938…

 Here’s Coleman Hawkins in 1939 improvising on Body and Soul.
-Though Hawk worked out what he was going to do in advance, his ability to transform the standard into another song completely was a milestone in jazz improvisation and an inspiration for many jazz musicians who followed…
+Though Hawk worked out what he was going to do in advance, his ability to transform the standard into a completely different song using the chord changes was a milestone in jazz improvisation and an inspiration for many jazz musicians who followed…

-Here’s guitarist Charlie Christian on Topsy, introducing what would become bop improvisation in 1941 after hours at Minton’s Playhouse in Harlem,…
+Here’s guitarist Charlie Christian on Topsy, introducing what would become bop improvisation in 1941 during an after hours jam session at Minton’s Playhouse in Harlem…

 Tomorrow, Part 2 in this series.